 Complete descriptions of all cosmology parameters are given here and here.
 ComovingCoordinates determines whether comoving coordinates are used or not.
 In practice, turning this off turns off all of the cosmology machinery, so you want to leave it set to 1 for a cosmology simulation.
 CosmologyInitialRedshift and CosmologyFinalRedshift control the start and end times of the simulation, respectively.
 CosmologyHubbleConstantNow sets the Hubble parameter, and is specified at z=0 in units of 100 km/s/Mpc.
 CosmologyComovingBoxSize sets the size of the box to be simulated (in units of Mpc/h) at z=0.
-CosmologyOmegaBaryonNow, CosmologyOmegaMatterNow, CosmologyOmegaCDMNow and CosmologyOmegaLambdaNow set the amounts of baryons, total matter, dark matter and vacuum energy (in units of the critical density at z=0).
-An addition to the standard baryon fields that can be initialized, one can create a metal tracer field by turning on CosmologySimulationUseMetallicityField.
+CosmologySimulationOmegaBaryonNow, CosmologySimulationOmegaCDMNow, CosmologyOmegaMatterNow, and CosmologyOmegaLambdaNow set the amounts of baryons, dark matter, total matter, and vacuum energy (in units of the critical density at z=0).
+Setting CosmologySimulationUseMetallicityField to 1 will create an additional tracer field for following metals.
 This is handy for simulations with star formation and feedback (described below).
 For example, in a cosmology simulation with box size 100 Mpc/h with approximately the cosmological parameters determined by WMAP, which starts at z=50 and ends at z=2, and has a metal tracer field, we put the following into the parameter file:

 '''

 ComovingCoordinates = 1

 CosmologyInitialRedshift = 50.0

 CosmologyFinalRedshift = 2.0

 CosmologyHubbleConstantNow = 0.7

 CosmologyComovingBoxSize = 100.0

-CosmologyOmegaBaryonNow = 0.04

 CosmologyOmegaMatterNow = 0.3

-CosmologyOmegaCDMNow = 0.26

 CosmologyOmegaLambdaNow = 0.7

+CosmologySimulationOmegaBaryonNow = 0.04

+CosmologySimulationOmegaCDMNow = 0.26

 CosmologySimulationUseMetallicityField = 1

 '''